okpast/bigquery-sql-projects/user_engagement_analysis/README.md

 ## Description

-Analyzes user engagement and session metrics by country, device, and date.
+Analyzes user engagement time and session metrics by country, device, and date.

 ## Metrics